 For many, this is also a time to network, meet new colleagues and catch up with old ones.
 I’ve heard several devs express the feeling that even if the conference talks are so-so, the trip is worth it just to see everyone.
 For many of us, however, that’s not how it goes.

-I’m lucky enough to work someplace that allows everyone to attend one company-paid conference of their choosing, once a year.
-My primary function is that of frontend developer, so for the last three years, I’ve chosen to go to a CSS-focused conference.
+I’m lucky enough to work someplace that allows everyone to attend one company-paid conference of their choosing, once a year*.
+My primary function is that of front-end web developer, so for the last three years, I’ve chosen to go to a CSS-focused conference.
 In fact, I’ve gone to the same conference three years in a row.
 The organizers are great, they line up fabulous speakers and the venue is always somewhere unique.
 I should have a blast at this every year, right?
-In reality, I end up being fairly miserable the entire trip.
+In reality, I end up being miserable the entire trip.
 Let me explain.

 As I arrive at a conference, I’m usually fairly excited.
 And why not?
 I’ve been given an all-expense-paid trip to learn cool stuff from people I respect.
 After I check into my room, the anxiousness starts to set in as I make my way to the first night’s registration mixer.
 Here, everyone picks up their badges and swag and gets their tickets for free drinks.
 I immediately redeem one.

 This bird may have been having more fun than me.

 Other attendees have started showing up and mingling about in loose groups.
 It’s the usual chit-chat:

 “Where are you from?”
 “Who do you work for?”
 “What kind of things are you building?”

 I’m already uncomfortable, as I’m just not good at walking up to a stranger and starting a conversation.
 And I’m really uncomfortable with insinuating myself into a conversation in-progress.
 The internal monologue in my head is usually something along the lines of: “This person doesn’t care who you are.
 They’re way more interesting than you, making really important things.
 You’re a nobody.”